Islamic veiling practices by country: Egypt

-The hijab became more unpopular with educated women, including devout Muslims, in the early 20th century as the British authorities discouraged it and as women sought to gain modern positions of power.
+The hijab became less popular among educated religious women who sought positions of power in the early 20th century when it was frowned upon politically to don one.
 After returning from the International Woman Suffrage Alliance Congress in Rome in 1923, the feminist Huda Sha'arawi removed her veil and mantle, a signal event in the history of Egyptian feminism.
 Women who came to greet her were shocked at first, then broke into applause and some of them removed their veils and mantles.

-Her decision to remove her veil and mantle was part of a greater emancipation movement of women, and was influenced by French-born Egyptian feminist named Eugénie Le Brun, though it contrasted with the feminist Malak Hifni Nasif.
+Her decision to remove her veil and mantle was perceived as part of a greater emancipation movement of women, and was influenced by French-born Egyptian feminist named Eugénie Le Brun, though it contrasted with the feminist Malak Hifni Nasif, who believed that those advocated for unveiling had a fixation with European fashion, and that they were not driven primarily by the desire for freedom.
+Nasif further argued that unveiling was also partly the result of an imposition of colonial narratives onto the Egyptian hoi polloi.

 In 1953, Egyptian leader President Gamal Abdel Nasser was told by the leader of the Muslim Brotherhood that they wanted to enforce the wearing of the hijab, to which Nasser responded: "Sir, I know you have a daughter in college—and she doesn't wear a headscarf or anything!
 Why don't you make her wear the headscarf?
 So you can't make one girl, your own daughter, wear it, and yet you want me to go and make ten million women wear it?".

 The veil gradually disappeared in the following decades, so much so that by 1958 an article by the United Press (UP) stated that "the veil is unknown here."
 However video footage from the period shows the hijab was still very common.

-The veil has been having a resurgence since the Iranian Revolution of 1979, concomitant with the global Muslim revival.
+The veil returned after the Iranian Revolution of 1979, concomitant with the global Muslim revival.
 According to The New York Times, as of 2007, about 90 percent of Egyptian women currently wear a headscarf.
-Women chose to adopt the veil in the post-1970s period, with some contradicting relatives who were against the hijab.
+Women chose to adopt the veil in the post-1970s period despite relatives who were against it.
 In 2018, Ola Salem, writing in the Washington Post, described widespread veiling of women as "a relatively new phenomenon."

 Small numbers of women wear the niqab.
-The secular government does not encourage women to wear it, fearing it will present an Islamic extremist political opposition.
+The secular authoritarian government does not encourage women to wear it, fearing it will trigger an Islamic political opposition to its dictatorial rule.
 In the country, it is negatively associated with Salafist political activism.
 There has been some restrictions on wearing the hijab by the government, which views hijab as a political symbol.
 In 2002, two presenters were excluded from a state run TV station for deciding to wear hijab on national television.
 The American University in Cairo, Cairo University and Helwan University attempted to forbid entry to niqab wearers in 2004 and 2007.